awsdocs/amazon-ecr-user-guide/doc_source/ecr-eventbridge.md

 **Event for a Completed Image Scan**

 The following event is sent when each image scan is completed\.
 The `finding-severity-counts` parameter will only return a value for a severity level if one exists\.
-For example, if the image contains no findings at `CRITICAL` level then there will be no critical count returned\.
+For example, if the image contains no findings at `CRITICAL` level, then no critical count is returned\.
 For more information, see [Image Scanning](image-scanning.md)\.

 ```
 {